-^{} Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.
+\\ Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.

-Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons Earth in the 3.E.1.1 Recognize that the Earth is part of a system called the solar system that includes the sun (a star), planets, and many moons, and the Earth is the third planet from the sun in our solar system.
+Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons 3.E.1.1 Recognize that the Earth is part of a system called the solar system that includes the sun (a star), planets, and many moons, and the Spaceship Earth Grade 5 Lesson 6: What are the wandering stars?
+Lesson 8: Could there be life on other planets?
+Earth in the Universe Earth is the third planet from the sun in our solar system.
+Mini-lessons Mini-lesson: Why is Mars red?
+Earth & Space 3.E.1.2 Recognize that changes in the length and direction of an object's shadow indicate the apparent changing position of the Sun during the day although the patterns of the stars in the sky, to include the Sun, stay the same.
 Spaceship Earth Grade 5 Lesson 2: Who set the first clock?
 Lesson 3: How can the sun tell you the season?
 Lesson 4: Why do the stars change with the seasons?
-Lesson 6: What are the wandering stars?
-Earth & Space Science Universe 3.E.1.2 Recognize that changes in the length and direction of an object's shadow indicate the apparent changing position of the Sun during the day although the patterns of the stars in the sky, to include the Sun, stay the same.
-Mini-lessons Lesson 8: Could there be life on other planets?
-Mini-lesson: Why is Mars red?
-Ocience Earth 3.E.2.1 Compare Earth's saltwater and freshwater features (including oceans, seas, rivers, lakes, ponds, streams, and glaciers).
-Work of Water Grade 2 Lesson 1: If you floated down a river, where would you end up?
-Lesson 2: Why is there sand at the beach?
-Systems, Structures, & Purposes 3.E.2.2 Compare Earth's land features (including volcanoes, mountains, valleys, canyons, caverns, and islands) by using models, pictures, diagrams, and maps.
-Mini-lessons Lesson 3: What's strong enough to make a canyon?
-Lesson 4: How can you stop a landslide?
-Mini-lesson: Why is the ocean salty?
+Science Earth Systems, Structures, 3.E.2.1 Compare Earth's saltwater and freshwater features (including oceans, seas, rivers, lakes, ponds, streams, and glaciers).
+Work of Water Mini-lessons Grade 2 Lesson 1: If you floated down a river, where would you end up?
+Mini-lesson: How deep does the ocean go?
+Mini-lesson: Why is the ocean salty? & Purposes 3.E.2.2 Compare Earth's land features (including volcanoes, mountains, valleys, canyons, caverns, and islands) by using models, pictures, diagrams, and maps.
+Work of Water Grade 2 Lesson 2: Why is there sand at the beach?
+Lesson 3: Where do flash floods happen?
+Lesson 4: What's strong enough to make a canyon?
+Lesson 5: How can you stop a landslide?

-^{} Spaceship Earth is designed for Grade 5 NGSS, but can be taught in Grade 3 with modifications.
+\ Spaceship Earth was originally developed for Grade 5, but can be taught in Grade 3 with modifications.
 Expect aspects of this unit to be a challenge.